Bethibande/monitor/FederatedGateway/README.md

 export default config;
 ```

-> [!WARNING]
-> This feature is under active development and subject to changes.
-> More information on the implementation details will follow at a later date.

 ### Translations API
 The gateway provides a built-in translation API.
 This API is used by the frontend to load translations.